TheLineAnimation/playblast-plus/docs/_sources/paragraphs/interface.rst.txt

 - **Add Burnin**

-    Adds the scenename and a frame counter to the preview in the bottom right corner.
+    Adds the scene name and a frame counter to the preview in the bottom right corner.

 - **Copy To Clipboard**